Hilary Mantel: Personal life and death

+Health

 During her twenties, Mantel had a debilitating and painful illness.
 She was initially diagnosed with a psychiatric illness, hospitalised, and treated with antipsychotic drugs, which reportedly produced psychotic symptoms.
 As a consequence, Mantel refrained from seeking help from doctors for some years.
 Finally, in Botswana and desperate, she consulted a medical textbook and realised she was probably suffering from a severe form of endometriosis, a diagnosis confirmed by doctors in London.

-The condition, and what was at the time a necessary treatment - a surgical menopause at the age of 27 - left her unable to have children and continued to disrupt her life.
-She later said "you've thought your way through questions of fertility and menopause and what it means to be without children because it all happened catastrophically".
+The condition, and what was considered at the time to be a necessary treatment – a surgical menopause at the age of 27 – left her unable to have children and continued to disrupt her life.
+She later said, "you've thought your way through questions of fertility and menopause and what it means to be without children because it all happened catastrophically."
 This led Mantel to see the problematised woman's body as a theme in her writing.
 She later became patron of the Endometriosis SHE Trust.

+Mantel has said of pain that "you have to find a way of living with it and living around it."
+She used autogenic training as one tool in living with her conditions.

+Death

 Mantel died on 22 September 2022, aged 70, at a hospital in Exeter from complications of a stroke that occurred three days earlier.

 Views

-During her university years, Mantel identified as a socialist, and was a member of the Young Communist League.
+During her university years (1970–73), Mantel identified as a socialist, and was a member of the Young Communist League.